RETENTION: Resource-Efficient Tree-Based Ensemble Model Acceleration with Content-Addressable Memory: Evaluation

 \subsubsection{Objective and Metric}

-Since previous works already demonstrate that CAM outperform conventional accelerators, in this work we focus on the CAM-oriented optimization, omitting performance comparison with CPU, GPU, FPGA.
-To evaluate the effectiveness of RETENTION, we compare the number of required TCAMs against those in existing works.
-Therefore, we select the reduced number of TCAMs as our evaluation metric, and the higher value represents better performance.
+Since previous works \cite{DT2CAM, TreeBasedACAM, XTIME} already demonstrate that CAM outperforms conventional accelerators, in this work we focus on the CAM-oriented optimization, omitting performance comparison with CPU, GPU, FPGA.
+To evaluate the effectiveness of RETENTION, we compare the number of required TCAMs against previous works, with the reduced number of TCAMs as our evaluation metric.
+Therefore, higher values represent better performance.